Domyf/WordQuizzle/README.md

 # WordQuizzle
 Multiplayer game written in Java.
-Project for the UniPI's networks and internet systems course
+It is the project for the UniPi's networks and internet systems course